softwaremmm/competitivemapping_pipeline/readme.md

 Competitive Mapping is an algorithm that compares the sample reads with the references in the manifest and makes a positive selection of the reads matching a specific `rname`.

-The pipeline for competitive mapping that takes a pair of FASTQ files and outputs the positive filtering of the h37_rv reads, a report with the mapping rank and an error report.
+The pipeline for competitive mapping takes a pair of FASTQ files and outputs the positive filtering of the h37_rv reads, a report with the mapping rank and an error report.

 ## Dependencies
 * Docker